 RESIDENTIAL ELECTRICAL WIRING & REWIRING SERVICE

-Circuits and Systems for New Constructions, Repairs, and Remodeling
+Circuits and Systems for Longview, Tyler and the Surrounding Areas

 From the circuit breaker which initially splits up every electrical connection in your home, through the walls and attic, to every single outlet, switch, and appliance in every room, wiring is carefully laid out.
-Any major remodel or adjustment has to take wiring into account, and Dynamic Electricians has the tools to track down your existing wiring for repair or additions.
+Any major remodel or adjustment in your Tyler, Texas home has to take wiring into account, and Dynamic Electricians has the tools to track down your existing wiring for repair or additions.

 You may not realize it, but there is a specific set of regulations that mandates how wiring is supposed to be installed and laid out within residential and commercial buildings.
 The National Electric Code (NEC) regulates everything about building wiring, from the minimum number of outlets in a room to what the rating of each circuit in the home should be.
 Our technicians know this code and follow it exclusively for your safety and well-being.